stephencme/anyprompt/setup.md

 ### Issue 2: Supabase URL not found

-The project currently does not have a centralized Supabase project setup, so when accessing [http://localhost:3000/prompts](http://localhost:3000/prompts) the following error can be seen:
+The project does not include a centralized Supabase project for individual usage, so when accessing [http://localhost:3000/prompts](http://localhost:3000/prompts) the following error can be seen:

 ```Bash
 Server Error
     Error: supabaseUrl is required.
 ```

-To resolve the issue please visit [database.new](https://database.new/) to create a new Supabase project.
+To resolve the issue please visit [database.new](https://database.new/) and follow the instructuions to create a new self-hosted Supabase project.
 Once a project is created please create a file named `.env.local` under the `anyprompt/web` folder.
 Then add the `SUPABASE_URL` and `SUPABASE_ANON_KEY` of the newly created Supabase project to the `.env.local` file.

 Example of `.env.local` content: